 The largely unexplored Tableland applications encompass Yelma and Frere Formation stratigraphic units and their associated unconformity which has been shown elsewhere in the basin to be prospective for both Mississippi Valley and SEDEX style base and precious metals mineralisation.
 Importantly, GSWA regional aeromagnetic data indicates a series of north-south and subsidiary northwest trending structures traversing the Tableland areas.
 These structures appear to be deep-seated and traceable through both the Archean and Paleoproterozoic terranes and may have created a viable framework for the migration of mineralised brines and hydrothermal fluids during early basin formation.

-Castle has commenced the collation and critical review of publicly available historical data and is also evaluating work being undertaken by other companies now active in the region as a prelude to determining the prospectivity of its licence areas and the logical way forward for each of the licences.
+Castle has completed collation and critical review of publicly available historical data and is also evaluating work being undertaken by other companies now active in the region as a prelude to determining the prospectivity of its licence areas.